Create a framework for thinking about God, His Church, our identity and his purpose for our lives

 Old Testament Survey

 More than sixty percent of the Bible is contained in the Old Testament.
 Yet, the material seems so different from the life we live today that it can be difficult to see the merit of studying it.
 This course will bring these ancient texts to life by exploring each of the 39 Old Testament books in light of their historical context, circumstances surrounding the writing, author, date, and the primary messages within them.
-The truth is, without basic knowledge and understanding of the events, people, laws and religious practices in the Old Testament, it is impossible to fully understand and appreciate many of the concepts, principles and doctrines expressed in the New Testament.

 New Testament Survey